 Buying and immediately redeeming points at INNSIDE New York means you pay £221 for three nights instead of £667.64.
 Importantly, the redemption is also fully refundable whilst the cash rate I quoted is non-refundable.

 I don’t know if this offer will still be running on Tuesday or if it was only for Cyber Weekend.
 The Amazon Spain page is here for buying postal gift cards – the offer price was from €126 per 35,000.
-If it shows from €210 per 35,000 then the price has gone back up (EDIT: still available at 7am).
+If it shows from €210 per 35,000 then the price has gone back up.
 Similarly, you can try buying points on the Melia website – these post instantly – to see if you get the same rates I quote above.

 Have a read at Friday’s article first before you go down the Amazon Spain route.